gzhelezo/cs330-fall2019/labs/lab02.md

     - What happens?
     - Why?
     - Is this a bug?
  - Experiment with the code, surprise me.
+    - Do not be afraid to explore and brake it.
+Learn form it.

 ### References
 - [ServerSocket](https://docs.oracle.com/javase/8/docs/api/java/net/ServerSocket.html)